gramineproject/gramine/Documentation/devel/features.md

 Legend:

-- :white_check_mark: implemented (no serious limitations)
+- ☑ implemented (no serious limitations)
-- :ballot_box_with_check: partially implemented (serious limitations or quirks)
+- ☐ partially implemented (serious limitations or quirks)
-- :x: not implemented
+- ☒ not implemented

 ## List of system calls